elastic/harp/samples/onboarding/1-template-engine/1-introduction.md

 > available encrypted key / value store.

 We have provisioned a single password in Vault using the `harp` template engine and the Vault CLI directly.
-But we need to expand this usecase to allow multiple secret provisioning as a parametrized `Bundle` of various `secret` types.
+But we need to expand this use case to allow multiple secret provisioning as a parametrized `Bundle` of various `secret` types.